Skills

 You can see in this example that the candidate's resume is being pulled from the current page, and then Steve will ask the recruiter for the Job Requisition.

-. - PREMIUM PLAN ONLY: You can set whether this is a call to an LLM or a call to an API/Webhook.
+- PREMIUM PLAN ONLY: You can set whether this is a call to an LLM or a call to an API/Webhook.
 Calls to API/Webhooks work differently, as detailed on the API/Webhooks page.

 - PREMIUM PLAN ONLY: If you have selected LLM, then you can select a different Model to power this particular Skill.
 This is useful when certain Models are better suited for Skills - because of their capability, or their cost, or some other reason.

-Tips for Writing Good Skills
+Tips for Writing Good LLM Skills

 - Look at all the Skills that Steve ships with and use those as a starting point.